MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Team members added

 The `teamMemberAdded` event is sent to your bot the first time it's added to a conversation.
 The event is sent to your bot every time a new user is added to a team or group chat where your bot is installed.

-The bots receives unique channel ID as a conversation ID using the [conversationUpdate](#conversation-update-events) and [installationUpdate](#installation-update-event) events.
+After a team member is added, the bots receives unique channel ID as a conversation ID using the [conversationUpdate](#conversation-update-events) and [installationUpdate](#installation-update-event) events.
 You can also cache for future use, such as sending a message to a specific user.bots.
 The bot posts welcome message in the same channel by default instead.

 > [!NOTE]
 > The conversation ID is set to the user selected channel.